Aromatherapy

 Using aromatherapy for healing

 Our sense of smell has a unique link to memory and emotions that sets it apart from the other senses.
 A scent or aroma has the ability to evoke vivid memories with immediacy, often surpassing visual or auditory recollections.
-This phenomenon may be attributed to the olfactory system’s direct connection to the amygdala and hippocampus, bypassing the thalamic relay utilized by our other senses, which likely contributes to its strong association with emotion and memory.
+This phenomenon may be attributed to the olfactory system’s direct connection to the amygdala and hippocampus, which likely contributes to its strong association with emotion and memory.

-The human olfactory nerve begins on the roof of our nasal cavity and ends with the olfactory bulb located on the underside of the frontal lobe of the brain known as the olfactory cortex.
-The olfactory cortex includes the amygdala (seat of emotions) and the Entorhinal cortex (connected to memories).
+The human olfactory nerve begins on the roof of our nasal cavity and ends at the olfactory cortex, which is located in the brain.
+The olfactory cortex includes the amygdala (seat of emotions) and the Entorhinal cortex (connected to memory).
 From here the scent, made up of chemical molecules of information, is sent to the prefrontal cortex and the thalamus, which helps us distinguish different odors.
 Aromatic information is also shared with the hypothalamus and the brainstem.

 Our senses are complex and play a role in supporting emotional and physical healing.